Ian Worthington

 Some edited volumes:

-Alexander the Great: A Reader, 2nd ed (Routledge 2011)
+Alexander the Great: A Reader, 2nd ed.
+(Routledge 2011)

-Blackwell Companion to Greek Rhetoric (2007)
+A Companion to Greek Rhetoric (Blackwell 2007)

 Epea and GrammataOral and Written Communication in Ancient Greece (Brill 2002; co-edited with John Miles Foley)